top of page

 • NYC high school student

-Cost: There is no cost for tuition and you’ll receive a stipend upon completion of the program
+Cost: There is no cost for tuition, and you’ll receive a stipend upon completion

 Location: New York City, New York

-Application deadline: Applications are currently closed but typically open the first week of December each year and close the first week of February
+Application deadline: Applications typically open the first week of December and close the first week of February

-The New York Academy of Sciences was founded over two hundred years ago and is a non-profit organization dedicated to driving innovative solutions to society’s challenges by advancing scientific research, education, and policy.
+The New York Academy of Sciences was founded over two hundred years ago and is a non-profit organization.
 Their Junior Academy is a project-based learning program where students work with STEM experts on research projects through an online platform.
+You’ll work with other students to tackle innovative challenges under the guidance of STEM mentors.
+All challenges are real-world problems sponsored by industry-leading companies.
+You’ll participate in a kick-off week where you’ll build relevant skills in research methods, design thinking, and data analysis.
+You’ll end the program with advanced research skills.

 Cost: None